Why Facebook Offline Conversions Is a Must post-iOS 14

 Facebook Offline Conversions

-To avoid losing any conversions on your website, you need to leverage Facebook’s offline conversion tracking.
-This solution gives you more freedom to report events back to Facebook than pixel tracking, which is limited by privacy policies related to third-party cookies.
+To avoid losing any conversions on your website, you should leverage Facebook’s offline conversion tracking.
+This solution gives you the freedom to report events that occur in the real world back to Facebook - outside of what the Pixel can track digitally, giving you more accurate reporting data.

 What are Facebook offline conversions?

-The mechanism behind Facebook offline conversions allows you to upload “offline” events data to Facebook and match transactions that occurred in your online and offline channels with people who saw or clicked on your Facebook ads.
-If Facebook finds a match, it will attribute the conversion to your ads.
+The system behind Facebook offline conversions allows you to upload “offline” event data to Facebook and match transactions that occurred in your offline channels with people who saw or clicked on your Facebook ads.
+If a match is found, Meta will attribute the conversion to your ads.

-Your offline events data could come from a variety of sources, including your customer relationship management software, point of sale system, call center technology, and marketing automation.
+Your offline events data could come from a variety of sources, including your front desk conversations, your point of sales system, your call center or CRM software, or even digital touchpoints other than your website and social pages, like emails or surveys.

-Offline conversions were initially developed to help businesses track conversions that took place in “the real world”.
-These include in-store purchases, bookings made over the phone, and in-person consultations.
-And while these conversions took place offline, the customer journey may have begun online, with people seeing and clicking on your Facebook ads.
+These conversions include in-store purchases, bookings made over the phone, in-person consultations, or any other transactional event like this.
+And while these conversions take place offline, the customer journey probably began online, with people seeing and clicking on your ads.

-You can also use Facebook offline conversions to accomplish the following tasks:
+Facebook offline conversions can also be used to accomplish the following tasks:

 • Measure the offline return on your ad spend

-• Create lookalike audiences to deliver Facebook ads to people who’re similar to your offline customers
+• Create lookalike audiences to deliver Facebook ads to people who are similar to your offline customers

 • Scale your best-performing ads to optimize sales